z0rb1n0/Z0rbputerCraft/README.md

 /lib contains custom APIs (the "libraries")
 /bin contains the programs.

-The startup file adds /bin to the path
+The startup file adds /bin to the path, removes "." from the path and runs /startup.local